Filtrations on quantum cohomology via Morse-Bott-Floer Spectral Sequences: Explicit examples of spectral sequences

 The basic algorithm we use is that we first find the torsion points $\{\TZ{m}\}_{m\geq 2}$ in the Slodowy slice $S_\lambda,$ then we restrict to the nilpotent cone $\NN$ in order to get the torsion points in the Slodowy variety $\mathcal{S}_{\lambda}.$ Then, using the Springer resolution $\nu$, we find the corresponding torsion points in $\SSS_{\lambda}=\nu^{-1}(\mathcal{S}_{\lambda}),$ denoted by $\{\RZ{m}\}_{m\geq 2}.$ As the fibres of the resolution $\nu$ depend on the nilpotent orbit $\mathcal{O}_{\gamma}$ where they are taken, we will keep track of $\gamma$ in the intersections

-In addition, when the Kazhdan action is even, we will consider a square-root of it, in order to avoid all points trivially being $\Z/2$-torsion.
-We will use the notation $B_{T_p}$ instead of $B_{p}$ for the {\MB } submanifolds, so that it agrees with the spectral sequence labelling.
+When the Kazhdan action is even, we take the square-root to avoid all points being $\Z/2$-torsion.
+We will use the notation $B_{T_p}:=B_{p}$ for {\MB } submanifolds (same labels as in the spectral sequence).